Italian stocks - Factors to watch on Oct 31

 Milan airport operator SEA said on Friday it would complete the filing process for a bourse listing and make use of the 12-month window to follow up on that, a move which sources said implied a delay in plans for its initial public offering (IPO).

-F2i infrastructure investment fund has offered to buy a 20 percent stake in the airport operator together with a 18.6 percent in the Milano-Serravalle motorway company, the city of Milan said in a statement on Friday.
-Milan's town hall, which has 84 percent in SEA, is selling its 18.6 percent stake in Milano-Serravalle.
+F2i infrastructure investment fund has offered around 400 million euros to buy a 20 percent stake in the airport operator and a 18.6 percent in the Milano-Serravalle motorway company held by the city of Milan, Italian newspapers said on Saturday without citing their sources.

 PIRELLI